LAION-AI/laion-datasets/laion-aesthetic.md

 ### Aesthetic subset

 These subsets of laion5B were selected with various criteria:
-1. remove watermark and nsfw using the existing tags
+1. First remove watermark and nsfw using the existing tags
 2. create a laion-art by selecting only aesthetic score >= 8.
 That's a 10M subset
-3. create a laion-aesthetic by selecting only aesthetic score >= 5.
-That's a 1.2B subset
+3. create a laion-aesthetic by selecting only aesthetic score >= 7.
+That's a 140M subset

 ## Download